CashionCaitlyn/Team_Zainab_and_Caitlyn/README.md

 - Carving deleted or hidden file fragments from a raw image via Foremost
 - Interpreting the results through the Claude API.
 It will output a a summary in plain English, making it easier to understand

+## Features
+- Metadata Extraction: File name, size, permissions, owner, MD5 hash, and MIME type
+- Access, Modify, and Change timestamps: Full atime, mtime, and ctime per file
+- Chronological Timeline: All files will be sorted oldest to newest, based on the date and time it was modified
+- File Carving: Recovers deleted file fragments
+- AI Summary: Claude API reads the scan data and will output a summary in a friendly-view report
+- Organization: Every time a scan is executed, it will be saved to a timestamp folder.
+The script also ensures no past run will be overwritten